rbisdorff/Digraph3/docSphinx/tutorial.rst

 Confident majority : 0.14 (57.1%)
 Determinateness    : 0.24 (62.1%)

-Despite lower likelihood values (see the *g90* relation table above), we keep the sameconfident majority level of 57.1% and hence the same 90%-confident outranking digraph.
+Despite lower likelihood values (see the *g90* relation table above), we keep the same confident majority level of 57.1% (see Line 24 above)and, hence, also the same 90%-confident outranking digraph.

-Finally, it is worthwhile noticing again that it is the *neutral* logical value of our bipolar-valued epistemic logic that allows us to easily handle the confidence or not of outranking situations.
-Remarkable furthermore is the usage the standard Gaussian error function provides by delivering *signed likelihood values* immediatley concerning either the positive relational statement or its logical negation.
+For concluding, it is worthwhile noticing again that it is the *neutral* value of our bipolar-valued epistemic logic that allows us to easily handle alpha% confidence or not of outranking situations when confronted with uncertain criteria significances.
+Remarkable furthermore is the usage, the standard Gaussian error function provides by delivering *signed likelihood values* immediatley concerning either a *positive* relational statement, or when negative, its negated version.

 Back to :ref:`Content Table <Tutorial-label>`